Last update: May 5th, 2023 at 03:41 pm

 The 6th Arr.
 (St.-Germain-de-Pres)

 The 6th arrondissement on the Left Bank is in a prime location between the Latin Quarter and the Eiffel Tower.
-Not only is it home to historic cafés (Les Deux Magots, Cafe de Flore), some of Paris’s top restaurants and Paris’s oldest department store (Le Bon Marche), it is also only a short stroll to the Notre Dame and The Seine.
+Not only is it home to historic cafés (Les Deux Magots, Cafe de Flore), some of Paris’s top restaurants and Paris’s oldest department store (Le Bon Marche), it is also only a short walk to the Notre Dame and The Seine.

-Single Digit Arrondissments
+Other Single Digit Arrondissments

 Getting Around Paris